OutSystems/docs-odc/src/eap/configuration-management/manage-users.md

 * [Configure apps](./configuration-management.md)
 * View application logs
 * View and manage all other IT and end users

-## Deactivate users

-For security purposes or if a user is on an extended leave, you might want to deactivate their account.
-When you deactivate a user, their permissions are suspended and they can't log into Service Studio, the Portal or the apps.

-To deactivate a user, from the  **Portal** select **Users & Access**, search for a user and look for the option.

 ## Use and manage end-user roles